musevi/BookMarkd-puppet/README.md

 # BookMarkd

+“This fork includes a Puppet control under /puppet that can provision a fresh Debian host with Docker + deploy BookMarkd via docker-compose.”

 BookMarkd is an all-in-one book enjoyer's website.
 This app is much like Letterboxd but for books.
 Rate books, share books with friends, receive book recommendations, join online book clubs, or set personal reading goals are some of BookMarkd's features.

 ## Wiki